A Game Theoretic Framework for Model Based Reinforcement Learning: Experiments

 \textbf{Algorithm Details} For all the algorithms of interest (GDA, BR, PAL, MAL), we represent the policy as well as the dynamics model with fully connected neural networks.
 We instantiate all of these algorithm families with model-based natural policy gradient.
 Details about the implementation are provided in Appendix~\ref{appendix:algorithm}.
 We use ensembles of dynamics models and entropy regularization to encourage robustness.

 \textbf{Comparison of learning algorithms } We first study the performance of Stackelberg-style algorithms (PAL, MAL) and compare against the performance of independent algorithms (GDA and BR).
 Our results, summarized in Figure~\ref{fig:base_learning_curves}, suggest that PAL and MAL can learn all the tasks efficiently.
 We observe near monotonic improvement, suggesting that the Stackelberg formulation enables stable learning.
 We also observe that PAL learns faster than MAL for the tasks we study.
-While GDA eventually achieves near-100\% success rate, it is considerably slower due to conservative nature of updates for both the policy and model.
+While GDA eventually achieves near-100\% success rate, it leads to considerably slower learning.
+As outlined in Section~\ref{sec:algorithms}, this is likely due to conservative nature of updates for both the policy and the model.
 Furthermore, the performance fluctuates rapidly during course of learning, since it does not correspond to stable optimization of any objective.
 Finally, we observe that BR is unable to make consistent progress.
 As suggested earlier in Section~\ref{sec:algorithms}, BR makes rapid changes to both model and policy which exacerbates the challenge of distribution mismatch.

-As a point of comparison, we also plot results of SAC~\cite{Haarnoja2018SoftAA}, a leading model-free algorithm for the ROBEL tasks (results taken from Ahn et al.~\cite{Kumar_ROBEL}).
-Although SAC is able to solve these tasks, it's sample efficiency is comparable to GDA, and substantially slower than PAL and MAL.
+As a point of comparison, we also plot results of SAC~\cite{Haarnoja2018SoftAA}, a leading model-free algorithm for the ROBEL tasks (results taken from \citet{Kumar_ROBEL}).
+Although SAC is able to solve these tasks, its sample efficiency is comparable to GDA, and substantially slower than PAL and MAL.
 To compare against other model-based algorithms, we turn to published results from prior work on OpenAI gym tasks.
 In Figure~\ref{fig:gym_results}, we show that PAL and MAL significantly outperforms prior algorithms.
 In particular, PAL and MAL are 10 times as efficient as other model-based and model-free methods.
 PAL is also twice as efficient as MBPO~\cite{MBPO}, a state of the art hybrid model-based and model-free algorithm.
 Further details about this comparison are provided in Appendix~\ref{appendix:gym_results}.

-Overall our results indicate that PAL and MAL: (a) are substantially more sample efficient than prior model-based and model-free algorithms; (b) achieve the asymptotic performance of their model-free counterparts; (c) can scale to high-dimensional tasks with complex dynamics like dexterous manipulation; (d) can scale to tasks requiring extended rollout horizons (e.g. the OpenAI gym tasks).
+Overall our results indicate that PAL and MAL: \ (a) are substantially more sample efficient than prior model-based and model-free algorithms; (b) achieve the asymptotic performance of their model-free counterparts; (c) can scale to high-dimensional tasks with complex dynamics like dexterous manipulation; (d) can scale to tasks requiring extended rollout horizons (e.g. the OpenAI gym tasks).

 \textbf{Choosing between PAL and MAL} Finally, we turn to studying relative strengths of PAL and MAL.
 For this, we consider two variations of the 7DOF reacher task (from Figure~\ref{fig:task_illustrations}) corresponding to environment perturbations at an intermediate point of training.
 In the first case, we perturb the dynamics by changing the length of the forearm.
 In the second case, halfway through the training, we change the goal distribution to a different region of 3D space.
 Training curves are presented in Figure~\ref{fig:nonstationary}.
 Note that there is a performance drop at the time of introducing the perturbation.